Israel–Russia relations: Regional cooperation

 Historically, Israel and Russia share cordial relations.
 Recently, Russia's improvement of relations with Israel coincided with Israel's efforts to build relations with the Gulf states under Abraham Accords.
 Israel's relations with Egypt, Saudi Arabia, and the United Arab Emirates came at an opposition towards both Iranian and Turkish influence in the region.
 Russia is involved in proxy wars with Turkey in Caucasus, North Africa and the Middle East.
 In addition, Russia allows Israel to do airstrikes against pro-Iranian groups in Syria.

 Israel has largely sided with Russia against Turkey in recent years, notably by how Russia and Israel support Khalifa Haftar against Turkey-backed Government of National Accord, Israel's silent support for Russian intervention in Syria in opposition to Iran and Turkey, although Israel objects Russia's relations with Turkey while Israel maintains relations with Azerbaijan, a strong Turkish ally, to go against Iran.
-In 2018, Israel had also suggested, alongside Saudi Arabia and the United Arab Emirates, that U.S. President Donald Trump should improve relations with Russia and rethink sanctions relating to the Russo-Ukrainian War.
+In 2018, Israel had also suggested, alongside Saudi Arabia and the United Arab Emirates, that U.S. president Donald Trump should improve relations with Russia and rethink sanctions relating to the Russo-Ukrainian War.
 Although Putin continues to have positive relations with Erdogan.
 Both Turkey and Israel were involved in rival mediation efforts between Ukraine and Russia in early 2022, but these were not coordinated.

-When normalization agreement was signed by Serbia and Kosovo in 2020, Russia and Israel openly supported the deal which would allow Serbia to move embassy to Jerusalem while Kosovo would establish relations with Israel.
+When a normalization agreement was signed by Serbia and Kosovo in 2020, Russia and Israel openly supported the deal which would allow Serbia to move embassy to Jerusalem while Kosovo would establish relations with Israel.
 In response, In August 2020, following the Abraham Accords which Israel normalised relations with the United Arab Emirates and Bahrain, Russia did not endorse the deal but quietly approved the efforts by Israel to normalize the relations.
 Iran does not recognize Kosovo as a sovereign state, and both Iran and Turkey opposed both moves.

 However, Russia continues to have strong economic and political relations with both Iran and Turkey, and Russia continues to be skeptical about Israel's special relations with the United States.
 Russia supports two-state solution for Israeli–Palestinian conflict and has relations with several Palestinian political parties.
 Russia does not consider Hamas as a terrorist organization and continues to diplomatically negotiate with them.
 Iran, Russia, and Turkey all voted in favor of United Nations General Assembly resolution ES-10/L.22 to declare the status of Jerusalem as Israel's capital as "null and void."

 China's growing influence in the region has also complicated Israeli and Russian cooperation.
 Chinese backed deal to restore relations between Iran and Saudi Arabia was welcomed in the region and in Russia, while less so in Israeli and Western circles.
 Hamas proposed to see Egypt, Qatar, Russia, and Turkey as the guarantors of security for the Gaza Strip but it was rejected by Israel, further showing deterioration of ties between Israel and Russia.